 Similar models might come to be applied to other resources – such as water, and even food – creating new, ever-shifting resource networks responding to the ebb and flow of the city.
 Of particular interest to HERE is that these new 'SmartGrids' will rely upon the 'Location Intelligence' prediction capabilities and accurate assessment of real-time demand cited at the beginning of this article.

-The personalisation of services and solutions is increasingly based on the digitalisation of personal needs, behaviours and preferences.
+The personalization of services and solutions is increasingly based on the digitalization of personal needs, behaviors and preferences.

-While in some areas, like healthcare, algorithms aim to create highly personalised diagnoses and treatments, in some other sectors, like social media, algorithms might restrain discovery of new things and prevent serendipitous experiences.
+While in some areas, like healthcare, algorithms aim to create highly personalized diagnoses and treatments, in some other sectors, like social media, algorithms might restrain the discovery of new things and prevent serendipitous experiences.

 When data is used to evaluate behaviors, new business models arise.
-Automotive insurers can use data tracking and analysis to move beyond deciding premiums on the basis of the driver's age and the car they drive, for example, and instead look at their driving behaviour to reward careful drivers and only penalise those who take unnecessary risks.
+Automotive insurers can use data tracking and analysis to move beyond deciding premiums on the basis of the driver's age and the car they drive, for example, and instead look at their driving behavior to reward careful drivers and only penalize those who take unnecessary risks.

 Amsterdam created a unit called "IOT Living Lab" with the aim to rethink public spaces and experiment with big data for new services.
 In Paris, the "Participative Budget" is calling citizens to propose and vote for new urban concepts.

-Ethics and social responsibility in an increasing automated world call for solutions that go beyond efficiency and understand human aspirations.
+Ethics and social responsibility in an increasingly automated world call for solutions that go beyond efficiency and understand human aspirations.

 These are the topics we feel will have the most impact on the location and mobility arena.
-What factors do you think will have most impact on your life in coming years?
+What factors do you think will have the most impact on your life in the coming years?

 Sign up for our newsletter